The following sections outline the main requests required to implement the Implicit flow using direct requests to the OIDC & OAuth 2.0 API

 id_token or both.

-openid, which is required, but additional scopes can be requested.
+openid, which is required, but you can request other scopes.
 See the Create Scopes section of the Create an authorization server guide.

 redirect_uri is the callback location where the user agent is directed to along with the

 access_token.
-This must match one of the Sign-in redirect URIs that you specified when you created your Okta app integration in the Set up your app section.
+This must match one of the Sign-in redirect URIs that you specified when you created your app integration earlier.

 state is an arbitrary alphanumeric string that the authorization server reproduces when redirecting the user agent back to the client.
 This is used to help prevent cross-site request forgery.

 See the OAuth 2.0 API reference for more information on these parameters.

 If the user doesn't have an existing session, the request opens the Okta sign-in page.
 If they have an existing session, or after they authenticate, the user is redirected back to the specified

 token as a hash fragment: